 One way to pet-proof screens is to replace old screens with sturdy, pet-proof screening.
 Most people should be able to do this, though it will probably require changing to a smaller spline, since pet-proof screens are thicker and heavier than conventional screening.
 The fiberglass screening material is available in different widths to fit almost any door or window.
 Experts recommend that you roll the new screen into the spline groove before you insert the spline.

-Use clear acrylic panels to cover the lower part of a screen door or a window screen to keep cats from being able to claw it.
+Create a DIY cat window guard by using clear acrylic panels to cover the lower part of a screen door or a window screen to keep cats from being able to claw it.
 You can usually purchase these by the foot and cut them to desired size at the store, though you can cut acrylic at home without too much difficulty.
 Attach the plastic section directly to the screen's frame on the side that needs protection.
 Acrylic will block the airflow where it covers the screen, but it doesn't block the light.

 Plastic DIY cat window guard